tdunn891/aeropress-hub/README.md

 - User 1 - "As a user who has just bought an AeroPress but doesn't know how to use it, I want to see how the champion baristas use it."
 - User 2 - "As a user who has discovered an innovative new way to brew with the AeroPress, I want to share it with the community."
-- User 3 - "As a user who is interested in analysing what makes a gold medal brew, I want to be able to hone in (filter) on these brews."
+- User 3 - "As a user who is interested in analysing what makes a gold medal brew, I want to be able to hone in on these brews."
-- User 4 - "As a user who has just purchased a metal filter, I want to see how other uses are brewing with it."
+- User 4 - "As a user who has just purchased a metal filter and producing poor results, I want to see the community's most popular metal filter brews."
 - User 5 - "As a user who has tried a recipe submitted by another user, I want to be able to edit (improve) it for the benefit of other users."
 - User 6 - "As a user who loves high coffee dosages, I want to sort the dataset by dosage."

 How their needs are met:

-- User 1's needs are met by having the ability to browse through champion brews with detailed steps.
+- User 1's needs are met by the ability to browse through champion brews with detailed steps
-- User 2's needs are met by the ability to share a brew via the Add Brew page.
+- User 2's needs are met by the ability to share a brew via the Add Brew page
 - User 3's needs are met by the ability to filter by Place: Winners First
-- User 4's needs are met by the ability to filter by metal filter
+- User 4's needs are met by the ability to filter by metal filter and sort by 'Most Popular'
 - User 5's needs are met by the ability to Edit a brew
 - User 6's needs are met by the ability to sort by coffee dosage